jsonx-org/java/runtime/README.md

 #### <b>5.2</b> Functional

-The functional part of the <ins>JSONx Binding API</ins> is responsible for parsing, marshaling, and validating JSON documents in string or object form.
+The functional part of the <ins>JSONx Runtime API</ins> is responsible for parsing, marshaling, and validating JSON documents in string or object form.

 ##### <b>5.2.1</b> `ValidationException`

-The `ValidationException` represents an error in the use of the [Structural][#structural] part of the <ins>JSONx Binding API</ins>.
+The `ValidationException` represents an error in the use of the [Structural][#structural] part of the <ins>JSONx Runtime API</ins>.
 The `ValidationException` is thrown when the binding model is evaluated during the process of parsing a JSON document string to binding classes, or marshaling binding classes to a JSON document string.

 ##### <b>5.2.2</b> `JxEncoder`